 In good news for those who purchase a Francesca locket necklace, we take the hard work out for you.
 Rather than having to wonder how to put a picture in a locket necklace or googling how to fit it to custom size, we make it easy by offering a bespoke service and fitting your photos for you as part of the purchase.

 Purchase any locket necklace with us and it’s as easy as hitting the upload button, attaching your pics and voila, gone is the endless wondering how to put your picture in locket necklace, it’s automatically added for you.

 The only consideration you have to make is deciding what locket necklace shape and size will fit and suit your personal photo best.
 We do the rest!

 Within our Francesca locket necklaces collection we offer a range of oval, rectangle and circular shapes in both solid gold, rose gold and sterling silver to suit you and your beloved keepsake.

 For oval style shapes, we recommend the Oval Locket Necklace, for smaller circular styles try either the Ellis Locket Necklace and for rectangular styles (and traditional framing dimensions) we love the Treasure Locket Necklace and the Bevel Locket Necklace.

-In regards to how we put your picture in a locket, we ask that you read the specifics below and check out our service and terms and conditions before confirming your purchase.
+In regards to how we put your pictures in a locket, we ask that you read the specifics below and check out our service and terms and conditions before confirming your purchase.

 As all our locket necklaces are custom pieces, we kindly ask that you allow 2-3 business days for us to process and create your bespoke locket with your provided images.

-- Our lockets are only designed to hold one photo.
+- Our lockets are only designed to hold two photos.